 Dr Lee Pei Shan graduated from University College London.
 She completed both her residency training in Internal Medicine and Nephrology in SingHealth and was the chief resident during her junior and senior residency training.

-Dr Lee is currently an associate consultant in the Department of Renal Medicine (General Medicine) at Sengkang General Hospital (SKH).
+Dr Lee is currently a consultant in the Department of Renal Medicine (General Medicine) at Sengkang General Hospital (SKH).
 She has a special interest in Peritoneal Dialysis (PD), a home-based dialysis, and is also currently the PD lead for SKH.

 She believes in empowering patients to take charge of their own health.
 Additionally, she hopes to help patients with end-stage kidney disease (ESKD) on dialysis achieve a good quality of life despite having to live with a chronic medical condition that potentially can have profound implications on their mental and physical wellbeing.